turtle0x1/lxd-metrics-zabbix/README.md

 | LXD_METRICS_KEY_PEM  | The name of the `.key` file above (not full path, just file name) |

 ### 7. Wait and view your data
-Updates every 60 seconds, so give it 5 minutes and see what you can see.
+Updates every 60 seconds and it takes a few minutes to load the initial items.